jroller33/E-Commerce-Site/README.md

 ## Usage
 1. Clone the repo: https://github.com/jroller33/E-Commerce-Site.git
-2. Create a .env file in the main directory,, put your mysql credentials inside it in this format:
+2. Create a .env file in the main directory, and put your mysql credentials inside it in this format:
 ```
 DB_NAME='ecommerce_db'
 DB_USER='username'